 If you have any issues about your workers compensation claim:

-- Contact the insurer first.
+- Contact the insurer in the first instance.
 The insurer is familiar with your circumstances and trained to take action and/or escalate your concerns.

-- If further action is required and we are unable to assist we will explain your options.
-Depending on the nature of your concern or complaint you may seek assistance from:
+- Depending on the nature of your concern or complaint you may seek further assistance from:

 This publication may contain information that relates to the regulation of workers compensation insurance, motor accident third party (CTP) insurance and home building compensation in NSW.
 It may include details of some of your obligations under the various schemes that the State Insurance Regulatory Authority (SIRA) administers.
 However to ensure you comply with your legal obligations you must refer to the appropriate legislation as currently in force.
 Up to date legislation can be found at the NSW Legislation website www.legislation.nsw.gov.au.